7244/zmemc/README.md

+### zmemc is fork of zmem

+currently supports clang/AMD64

+rest of README is modified README of zmem.

-# Zmem: Linux Memory Monitoring
+# zmemc: Linux Memory Monitoring

-Zmem is a tool for monitoring virtual memory on Linux systems, focused specifically on swap usage.
-With detailed per-process swap usage and zswap statistics like compression ratio and zswap compressed cache, zmem helps keep track of your system's memory usage and optimize performance.
+zmemc is a tool for monitoring virtual memory on Linux systems, focused specifically on swap usage.
+With detailed per-process swap usage and zswap statistics like compression ratio and zswap compressed cache, zmemc helps keep track of your system's memory usage and optimize performance.

-The name Zmem comes from the fact that it is inspired by Linux kernel features zswap and zram, both of which start with the letter Z. Zmem similarly focuses on memory-related information, hence the name.

 > [!WARNING]
 > This program is a work in progress and may contain bugs.
 Use at your own risk.